 On the other end of the budget spectrum is Circus Circus.
 Circus Circus is definitely dated but rooms can be had at incredibly cheap prices, making it a smart choice for families on a budget.
 It even has an adjacent RV park for travelers who might be passing through Las Vegas on longer western road trip adventures.

 The highlight of Circus Circus for families is its indoor amusement park, Adventuredome.
 It features several coasters, a carousel, and multiple carnival style kiddie rides.
-Kids will also love the expanded Splash Zone.
+Kids will also love the hotel’s expanded Splash Zone.
 The area has two pools, multiple water slides, and a huge splash pad perfect for younger kids not quite ready for the crazy slides.

 Why Excalibur is a hit with kids is pretty obvious – it’s shaped like a castle!
 What kid doesn’t want to sleep in a castle?
 The theming of Excalibur oozes a bit of old school Vegas cheesiness, but that is also what makes it a perfect fit with kids.
 Inside is an arcade “The Fun Dungeon” as well as the most kid-friendly show in Las Vegas, the Tournament of Kings.
-This themed dinner show features knights jousting and a surprisingly pretty healthy menu of baked chicken and veggies that my kids adored.
+This themed dinner show features knights jousting and a surprisingly pretty healthy menu of baked game hen and veggies that my kids adored.

 8. MGM Grand

 The MGM Grand is one of the biggest resorts in all of Las Vegas, meaning nearly everything is at your fingertips there – including a wide variety of restaurants and a food court for quick eats with kids.
 It is also conveniently located to a number of Vegas attractions that work for families.
-My daughter’s favorite is four story M&M World store adjacent to the hotel.
+My daughter’s favorite is the four story M&M World store adjacent to the hotel.

 The MGM Grand is also just across the street from the roller coaster and arcade of New York New York and the kid-friendly amenities of Excalibur.